 - Do I hear something rattle or shake that sound like the roof is not stable?

 If one of those questions is answered with a ‘yes, it’s important to inspect the roof one more time since repairs can be quite pricey.
+This also isn’t the only Mercedes vehicle that’s known to have some electrical problems and the e320 can suffer from them as well.

 3. Mercedes Benz Pre-2003 Models Have Rust Issues